astrapi69/jobj-copy/README.md

 Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of jobj-copy:

-Than you can add the dependency to your dependencies:
+Then you can add the dependency to your dependencies:

     <properties>
             ...
         <!-- JOBJ-COPY version -->
-        <jobj-copy.version>3.7</jobj-copy.version>
+        <jobj-copy.version>4</jobj-copy.version>
             ...
     </properties>
             ...